alecnicolas/forum/README.md

 # Forum Application

+*NOTE: THIS APPLICATION IS NO LONGER BEING HOSTED*

 Forum application that shows a feed of all user posts.
 Also will allow to filter by email.

 `GET ALL` fetches all forum posts.